Board of Trustees

 Our Board of Trustees is responsible for the overall control and strategic direction of the organisation.
 They meet regularly to discuss, decide and review our strategies and policies and receive reports and updates from our senior management team.
 They ensure that we comply with all of the required legal and regulatory requirements.
 Our trustees work for us voluntarily to make sure we’re doing all we can to end domestic abuse and all forms of violence against women and children.

 - Joy Dyment has been involved with raising awareness and promoting domestic abuse services on an operational and strategic level throughout her career and has well developed networks across North Wales in statutory, criminal justice and voluntary organisations.
 Joy has worked in the criminal justice sector for many years with adults and children, initially with the North Wales Probation Service and more recently with Children’s Services.
 Joy previously held the Chief Executive role with Stepping Stones North Wales, and has extensive experience supporting adults who have been sexually abused as children.

-- Rachael Eagles has over 5 years working in the field of domestic abuse and is Chief Executive of Calan DVS.
+- Rachael Eagles (Treasurer) has over 5 years working in the field of domestic abuse.
 Rachael is a trained and qualified IDVA and a regional representative for specialist services at regional partnerships in the Mid and West Wales region.